solo-io/supergloo/docs/content/guides/security/vault.md

 ## Updating RBAC

 In order for the new istio-agent sidecar we are going to install in the next step to work, we will need to give it the necessary RBAC permissions.
-These include reading and modifying gloo-mesh resources.
+These include reading and modifying Gloo Mesh resources.
 To do this we are going to update our `enterprise-agent` helm release on both clusters.

 If you have the `values` file for each agent on your local machine, then you should insert the following value.
 Otherwise run the following to get the currently deployed values.